Why Clean Your Door Handles

 Today when I left for work I touched my car door handle and gearshift and car controls.
 At work I opened the front door walked up the stairs holding the rail, made a coffee touching the kettle and taps.
 Opened the refrigerator and grabbed the milk.
 I will be touching door handles and tools and other objects today.
 The list goes on and on.

+What have I touched today?
 I tremble to think what I touch at the supermarket and how many others have done the same.
 If you travel by train or bus or taxi all surfaces are at risk of carrying disease.
+How many other people have opened that door?

 It sounds scary but in reality the human body is strong and deals with most disease accordingly.
 However it does make sense to take some precautions along the way.
 When it comes to home or office, the places we 'live' for much of our lives, cleaning is today more important.
 We don't suggest that you become addicted to it but we are suggesting that a little more attention to door handles and cupboard knobs is on the to do list.